rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-Because you are never retrieving the actual `me` user from the database in the *src/index.js* file, but only used the user from the token, you have to add the role information of the user to the token when it gets created in the *src/resolvers/user.js* file:
+Because you are not retrieving the actual `me` user from the database in the *src/index.js* file, but the user from the token instead, you must add the role information of the user for the token when it's created in the *src/resolvers/user.js* file:

 {{< highlight javascript "hl_lines=2 3" >}}
 const createToken = async (user, secret, expiresIn) => {